Naviglio di Paderno

 The Naviglio di Paderno was a navigable canal of the Navigli system in the Lombardy region of Northern Italy.
 Approximately 3 kilometers (1.8 mi) long, it was built to bypass the rapids on the Adda River in the Paderno d'Adda section of the river.

-This is the canal where Leonardo da Vinci famously experimented his new mitred gates for pound locks.
+This is the canal where Leonardo da Vinci is said to have experimented his new mitred gates for pound locks.
+Leonardo had been at court in Milan in 1496 but only completed his plans for the experiment in 1518.
+Many of them were too novel for the time and were not fully followed for long.